akshat1/horace2/README.md

 # horace2

 ### Introduction
-Horace is an e-book management software.
+Horace is a tool to manage your e-books.
 Horace is intended to be
 - Free and Open Source
 - Easy to set-up and use
 - Extensible